catalyst/l3overlay/README.md

 Specifies whether or not IPsec should be used to encrypt the overlay mesh tunnels.
 The default value is `false`.

 #### ipsec-psk
-* Type: **hex**
+* Type: **hex**, 6-64 digits
 * Required: **yes**, **IF** `use-ipsec` is `true`

 The hex string used as the pre-shared key (PSK) for authentication of the IPsec tunnels encapsulating the overlay.
+The PSK must be at least 6 digits long, and has a maximum length of 64 digits.

 Overlay configuration
 ---------------------